bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

   </template>
 </HighlightCard>

 When the `ride` prop is set to `true`, rather than `carousel`, the Carousel won't automatically start to cycle on page load.
-Instead, it will only start after the first user interaction
+Instead, it will only start after the first user interaction.

 <HighlightCard>
   <b-carousel controls indicators ride="true">